jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt4.md

 <h2>Streaming</h2>

-Both XRP and XLM allow clients to stream events from the network such that as they occur clients are automatically notified.
+Both XRP and XLM allow clients to stream events from the network such that as they occur, clients are automatically notified.

 <h3>XRP Streaming</h3>